-The climate in Timor-Leste is a typical monsoon climate with a wet season extending from around December to March and a dry season from around May to October, but with local geographic variations.
-The annual rainfall ranges between 500 and 1,500 mm in the relatively dry north and over 2,000 mm in the relatively wet south.
-Local variations in rainfall are common as Timor-Leste is surprisingly ecologically diverse for being a relatively small country (Fox, 2001, p.
-155).
-The rainfall can be very irregular.
-For example, Dili sometimes receives 30 percent of its annual rainfall in a single day (UNDP, 2006, p.
-19).
+1,500 mm in the relatively dry north and over 2,000 mm in the relatively wet south.
+Local variations in rainfall are common as Timor-Leste is surprisingly ecologically diverse for being a relatively small country (Fox 2001, 155).
+The rainfall can be irregular.
+For example, Dili sometimes receives 30 percent of its annual rainfall in a single day (UNDP 2006, 19).

 Moreover, there are regular droughts in Timor-Leste.
 Such droughts occur approximately every fourth year.
 Then the rainfall is not only reduced by as much as 50 percent but the drought also delays the wet season by two to three months, which causes further difficulties for agriculture.
-For example, the drought in 2002/03 reduced output with about 21 percent (UNDP, 2006, p.
-21) and in 2007, maize, rice and cassava production (in cereal equivalents) was reported to be 25-30 percent lower than during the previous few years, among other things as a result of late and erratic rainfall (FAO and World Food Programme, 2007, p.
-5).
+For example, the drought in 2002-03 reduced output by about 21 percent (UNDP 2006, 21) and in 2007, maize, rice, and cassava production (in cereal equivalents) was reported to be 25-30 percent lower than during the previous few years (FAO and World Food Programme 2007, 5).

-Parts of the Southeast Asian archipelago are very fertile because of a fortunate combination of large rivers and volcanic soil.
-Timor-Leste, however, has few rivers and, more importantly, the soil is not volcanic but instead consists of limestone and metamorphosed marine clays, a combination which is substantially less fertile (Ministry of Agriculture, Forestry and Fisheries, 2004, p.
-1).
-An additional problem is that the country is very mountainous.
-Around half of the land has a slope of 40 percent or more, which makes agricultural activities very difficult to pursue.
+Parts of the Southeast Asian archipelago are fertile because of a fortunate combination of large rivers and volcanic soil.
+Timor-Leste, however, has few rivers and, more importantly, the soil is not volcanic but instead consists of limestone and metamorphosed marine clays, a combination that is substantially less fertile (MAFF 2004, 1).
+An additional problem is that the country is mountainous.
+Around half of the land has a slope of 40 percent or more, which makes agricultural activities difficult to pursue.

-4.2 Land
+3.2 Land

 The combination of Timor-Leste's particular soil, the steep slope of the land, and the irregular and heavy rainfall makes the land fragile and prone to erode.
-Natural erosion rates are high.
-So is the rate of man-made deforestation and soil erosion.
-This is partly caused by 'slash and burn' cultivation which is still common in the country.
+Natural erosion rates are high, as is the rate of man-made deforestation.
+This is partly caused by "slash-and-burn" cultivation, which is still common in the country.
 Even more important is the effect of logging for firewood.
 The demand for firewood has increased in recent years, partly as a consequence of the removal of kerosene subsidies.
 The increased demand has put pressure on the forests and aggravated land erosion, especially in areas close to towns and major villages.
-There are no recent figures on soil erosion in Timor-Leste, but the forest loss 1972-99 was estimated to about 1.1 percent per year (UNDP, 2006, p.
-27), and the Ministry of Agriculture, Forestry and Fisheries (2007, p.
-19) reports the same figure for 2000-05.
+There are no recent figures on soil erosion in Timor-Leste, but the forest loss from 1972-99 was estimated at about 1.1 percent per year (UNDP 2006, 27), and the Ministry of Agriculture, Forestry and Fisheries (2007, 19) reports the same figure for 2000-05.

-The reduction of the arable area because of erosion in combination with the high fertility rate means that little agricultural land is available in Timor-Leste, on average only around 0.4 hectares per capita (UNDP, 2006, Table 2.1).
-The median area is even lower, 0.22 hectares per person and less than 5 percent of the landowning rural population have more than 1 hectare per person (Ministry of Planning and Finance and World Bank, 2003, p.
-30).
+The reduction of arable land because of erosion in combination with the high fertility rate means that little agricultural land is available in Timor-Leste, on average only around 0.4 hectares per capita (UNDP 2006, Table 2.1).
+The median area is even lower, 0.22 hectares per person and less than 5 percent of the landowning rural population have more than 1 hectare per person (Ministry of Planning and Finance and World Bank 2003, 30).
 Most people, however, do have access to some land.
 Hence, there are few landless people in Timor-Leste, in stark contrast to the situation in many other countries in Southeast Asia.
-The share of irrigated land is only 22 percent of the total (UNDP, 2006, p.
-26).
+The share of irrigated land is only 22 percent of the total (UNDP 2006, 26).

-4.3 Capital
+3.3 Capital

 Two types of capital are of interest in the discussion of agricultural development.
 The first is physical capital such as machinery and the second is financial capital, mainly credit.
-The use of machinery in agriculture, for example tractors, is extremely limited in Timor-Leste, partly because of the inability of poor farmer to pay for fuel.
-Cultivation is characterized by production methods that have changed very little for several decades or perhaps even centuries.
+The use of machinery in agriculture, for example tractors, is extremely limited in Timor-Leste, partly because of the inability of the poor farmer to pay for fuel.
+Cultivation is characterized by production methods that have changed little for several decades or perhaps even centuries.